Logo

 Drive: Hail Storm is is 291 mi (468 km) north of San Francisco near Crescent City.

-Northbound: From U.S. Highway 101, exit Humboldt Road just south of Crescent City.
-Turn right onto Humboldt Road and drive north 1.5 mi (2.4 km) to Howland Hill Road.
-Turn right onto Howland Hill Road and drive north 3.1 mi (5.0 km), past Howland Hill Giant, to the Boy Scout Tree Trail sign and parking area located at 41.76856 -124.11022.
+Northbound: From U.S. Highway 101, just south of Crescent City, turn right onto Humboldt Road.
+Drive north 1.5 mi (2.4 km) on Humboldt Road and turn right onto Howland Hill Road.
+Drive east 3.1 mi (5.0 km) on Howland Hill Road, past Howland Hill Giant, to the Boyscout Tree Trailhead, located at 41.76856, -124.11022.

-Southbound: From U.S. Highway 101, exit Elk Valley Road just south of Crescent City.
-Turn left onto Elk Valley Road and drive east 1.1 mi (1.8 km) to Howland Hill Road.
-Turn right onto Howland Hill Road and drive 3.6 mi (5.8 km) to the Boy Scout Tree Trail sign and parking area, located at 41.76856, -124.11022.
+Southbound: From U.S. Highway 101, just south of Crescent City, turn left onto Elk Valley Road.
+Drive east 1.1 mi (1.8 km) on Elk Valley Road and turn right onto Howland Hill Road.
+Drive east 3.6 mi (5.8 km) on Howland Hill Road, past Howland Hill Giant, to the Boyscout Tree Trailhead, located at 41.76856, -124.11022.

 Hike: GPS-assisted navigation is recommended for this hike.
 From the trailhead, hike 1.3 mi (2.1 km) northwest on Boy Scout Tree Trail to the trail exit point, near 41.77845 -124.12417, beside a small tree in the middle of the trail.
 Exit the trail here and, using a GPS device, hike northeast 400 ft (122 m) off-trail to Hail Storm.